 - A new type of credential.
 German software company SAP used a point system to the active contributors in the SAP Community Network (SCN).
 These points determine the ranking of a contributor and are included in their performance reviews and actual employment.

-Tips in gamifying processes
+Tips for gamifying processes

-Most companies who attempted to gamify their workplace before failed because either (a) there’s no real engagement made or (b) they were not yet ready to gamify.
+Most companies who attempted to gamify their workplace before failed because either (a) there was no real engagement made or (b) they were not yet ready to gamify.
 Employers who want to apply gamification in their work must plan and study their measures properly.
 Here are a few tips to properly plan it:

 - Study the “players” in the field.
 Gamification uses a personality-based approach in applying mechanics to a system.
-So to make it effective, employers must study each targeted “players” in the field.
+So to make it effective, employers must study each targeted “player” in the field.
 Analyze what triggers their momentum, how they respond in a situation, and what rewards are suitable for them.